Ujustwaite/Testrepo/README.md

 The contents of this repo are files related to the assignment in Week 3.12.
 You will find:

 * A copy of my data science profile from Week 1 (screenshot)
-* Files from Prof. McGee's stat6306datascience repo.
+* Exploratory Data Analysis NY Times files from Prof. McGee's stat6306datascience repo.